-World Festivals and Events
+World Festivals and Events (Date Order)

 Harbin Ice and Snow Sculpture Festival - Starts annually on January 5, and typically runs for a month or more, in Harbin, China and is the largest ice and snow festival in the world!
-2016 Dates are January 5 - February 28, 2016
+2021 dates are January 5 - February 5, 2021

-- Humana Challenge (Formerly Bob Hope Classic) - January 18-24, 2016 in La Quinta, CA
+The American Express Tournament (Formerly: CareerBuilder Challenge and Prior to that Bob Hope Classic) - January 20-24, 2021 in La Quinta, CA

-Sundance Film Festival - January 21-31, 2016 - An American Film festival held each year in Park City, Utah.
+Sundance Film Festival - January 21-31, 2021 - An American Film festival held each year in Park City, Utah.

 The Astrological Sign for January 22 is an Aquarius.

 Birth Flower of the Month